Sparse-Input Neural Network using Group Concave Regularization: Implementation

 In addition to providing stable and smooth solution paths, backward path-wise optimization is advantageous computationally.
 In particular:

-\begin{itemize} \item The consecutive estimates of weights in the path are close, which reduces the rounds of gradient descent needed for each iteration.
+\begin{itemize} \item The consecutive estimates of weights in the path are close, which reduces the number of gradient descent iterations required for each $\lambda$.
 Therefore, the bulk of the computational cost occurs at $\lambda_{min}$, and a lower number of iterations for the remaining $\lambda$s results in low computational costs.

 \item We observe that the excluded variables from previous solutions are rarely included in the following solutions.
 By pruning the inputs of the neural network along the solution path, further reduction in computation complexity can be achieved as the model becomes sparse.
 Since the computational cost scales with the number of input features, this approach can significantly speed up computation, particularly for high-dimensional data. \end{itemize}